-When data is updated inside the PVTR_DATA_STRUCTURE fields, the timestamps inside the PVTR_DATA_TIMESTAMP_STRUCT shall be updated to reflect the measured time at which the data inside the PVTR_DATA_STRUCTURE was last valid.
+When data is updated inside the PVTR DATA STRUCTURE fields, the timestamps inside the SC PVTR TIMESTAMP TYPE shall be updated to reflect the GPS epoch time in milliseconds at which the data inside the PVTR_DATA_STRUCTURE was last valid.
 The PVTR timestamps are not updated if PVTR_DATA_STRUCTURE is not updated.
-PVTR_DATA_TIMESTAMP_STRUCT fields are shown in Table 4-5.
+SC_PVTR_TIMESTAMP_TYPE fields are shown in Table 4-5.

-Table 4-5 PVTR_DATA_TIMESTAMP_STRUCT
+Table 4-5 SC PVTR TIMESTAMP TYPE

-Field Field Size (bits) Description PVTR_TS 40 TX timestamp (frame egress), number of picoseconds of whole second in time-of- day epoch: 0-999,999,999,999 PVTR_TOD 6 The number of seconds in time-of-day epoch: 0-59 Total 46
+Field Field Size (bits) Description PVTR_TS 40 GPS Epoch time in milliseconds when PVTR data was last valid.
+PVTR_TOD 6 The number of seconds in time-of-day epoch: 0-59 Total 46